-The RBI in June 2019 designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in Commercial Papers (CPs), Certificates of Deposit (CDs) and repo transactions in corporate bonds / CPs / CDs.
-Pursuant to RBI's directions, the existing 'F-TRAC Platform' was converted into a reporting platform for the CCIL TR for CPs/CDs and Repo in Corporate Bonds/CPs/CDs (collectively referred to as the Specified Instruments) and made operational wef., 01st October, 2019.
+Deposit (CDs) and repo transactions in corporate bonds / CPs / CDs.
+Pursuant to RBI's directions, the existing 'F-TRAC Platform' was converted into a reporting platform for CCIL TR for CPs/CDs and Repo in Corporate Bonds/CPs/CDs (collectively referred to as the Specified Instruments) and made operational wef., 01st October, 2019.
+RBI has vide Master Direction-(Commercial Papers and Non-Convertible Debentures (NCD) of original or initial maturity upto one year) 2024 dated January 2, 2024 issued guidelines for reporting of such NCD transactions on the FTRAC Platform with effect from April 1, 2024.